 Exception: if the speaker speaks all that is written in the video then we do not need to add what was written a second time to the transcript.
 Adding the redundant text would add extra words, interrupt the flow of the content, and make it confusing to the user.

 Add headings and links where it will make the transcript more usable.
-If the text on the screen is a considered a heading (sub-title) then structure the text as a heading within the transcript, based on the layout of the web page (h2, h3, )
+If the text on the screen is a considered a heading (sub-title) then structure the text as a heading within the transcript, based on the layout of the web page (h2, h3, etc.)

 When announcing text which appears on the screen, use brackets and the leading text “text on screen”.